 If an attacker is able to add records to the DNS zone, they might then be able to reset the password of a super admin user and gain access to the account.

 To prevent DNS from becoming a weak link in your security posture, ensure that your DNS server is configured securely:

-Limit the number of users that have administrative access to the DNS server that manages the primary domain used for Cloud Identity or G Suite.
+Limit the number of users that have administrative access to the DNS server that manages the primary domain used for Cloud Identity or Google Workspace.

-Do not grant any user administrative access to your DNS server to whom you would not also give super admin privileges in Cloud Identity or G Suite.
+Do not grant any user administrative access to your DNS server to whom you would not also give super admin privileges in Cloud Identity or Google Workspace.

 If you plan to deploy a workload on Google Cloud that has security requirements that are not met by your existing DNS infrastructure, consider registering for that workload a new DNS domain that uses separate DNS servers or a managed DNS service.